MicrosoftDocs/azure-docs/articles/virtual-desktop/autoscale-scaling-plan.md

 1. Open the Azure portal and go to **Subscriptions**.

-2. Select the **+** button in the top left hand corner of the screen, then select **Add custom role** from the drop-down menu, as shown in the following screenshot.
+2. Select the **+** button in the top left-hand corner of the screen, then select **Add custom role** from the drop-down menu, as shown in the following screenshot.

     > [!div class="mx-imgBorder"]
     > ![A screenshot showing the drop-down menu that appears when you select the plus sign button in the Azure portal control panel.
 The option add custom role is selected and highlighted wtih a red border.](media/add-custom-role.png)